Home » Geography » Extensive Farming

 • Extensive farming is capital-intensive; therefore, initial capital investment is high.

-• (Dearth of skilled agricultural labour often poses a problem in these lands of low population density.
+• The dearth of skilled agricultural labour often poses a problem in these lands of low population density.

 Read More: soils